tt67wq/ex_wal/README.md

 In the operations of maintaining Segment and corresponding log entry, there are a considerable number of operations that find field based on index.
 However, the performance of [List](https://hexdocs.pm/elixir/List.html) provided by Elixir is not ideal in this situation, so we choose to use the [array](https://www.erlang.org/doc/man/array) module of erlang to store segment and block.

+### Store
+This project has designed the storage part as a behavior (`ExWal.Store`), defining a series of storage operations.
+The default implementation is file storage `ExWal.Store.File`.
+This implementation is pluggable, allowing users to implement this behavior themselves and replace it.
+It is even possible to consider implementing it using object storage from public cloud services like S3.

 ## Usage

 ```elixir